 The summer Eagle Summit sessions are two-day (overnight) programs, which give students the opportunity to experience campus, spend the night in a residence hall, and make connections with their peers prior to the start of the fall semester.
 The August Eagle Summit sessions are one-day programs which provide students with the “nuts and bolts” of information that they will need, prior to the start of classes.
 Students will also be able to explore campus, learn about resources, and make connections with their peers.
-Since the August Eagle Summit sessions occur during Welcome Week, they do not include an overnight experience.
+Since the August Eagle Summit sessions occur during All American Welcome, they do not include an overnight experience.

 No. Students will register for classes during the summer, outside of orientation.
 First-year students will receive detailed communication from the First-Year Advising office, prior to the start of registration.
 However, during orientation students will have the opportunity to meet with their advisor and review their schedule.
 For more information, visit AU's new students website.